 Because of his great faithfulness, it is promised to Daniel that he will enter into his rest and will "rise again for your allotted portion (and reward) at the end of the age" (12:13).

-Gleason L. Archer, A Survey of Old Testament Introduction (Chicago: Moody, 1994); Hobart E. Freedman, An Introduction to the Old Testament Prophets (Chicago: Moody, 1969); H. C. Leupold, Exposition of Daniel (Grand Rapids: Baker, 1969); James A. Mongomery, A Critical and Exegetical Commentary on the Book of Daniel (Edinburgh: T. & T. Clark, 1989); Jacob Neusner, Dictionary of Judaism in the Biblical Period (Peabody, MA: Hendrickson, 1999); Raphael Patai, The Messiah Texts (Detroit, MS: Wayne State University Press, 1979); E. B. Pusey, Daniel the Prophet (Minneapolis, MN: Klock & Klock, 1985); Judah J. Slotki, Daniel, Ezra, Nehemiah (New York: Soncino Books, 1968); Merril F. Unger, Unger’s Commentary on the Old Testament (Chattanooga, TN: AMG Publishers, 2002); Merrill F. Unger, Introductory Guide to the Old Testament (Grand Rapids: Zondervan, 1981).
+________________ Gleason L. Archer, A Survey of Old Testament Introduction (Chicago: Moody, 1994); Hobart E. Freedman, An Introduction to the Old Testament Prophets (Chicago: Moody, 1969); H. C. Leupold, Exposition of Daniel (Grand Rapids: Baker, 1969); James A. Mongomery, A Critical and Exegetical Commentary on the Book of Daniel (Edinburgh: T. & T. Clark, 1989); Jacob Neusner, Dictionary of Judaism in the Biblical Period (Peabody, MA: Hendrickson, 1999); Raphael Patai, The Messiah Texts (Detroit, MS: Wayne State University Press, 1979); E. B. Pusey, Daniel the Prophet (Minneapolis, MN: Klock & Klock, 1985); Judah J. Slotki, Daniel, Ezra, Nehemiah (New York: Soncino Books, 1968); Merril F. Unger, Unger’s Commentary on the Old Testament (Chattanooga, TN: AMG Publishers, 2002); Merrill F. Unger, Introductory Guide to the Old Testament (Grand Rapids: Zondervan, 1981).